-Whether you hope to walk along the Navy Pier, sightsee Millennium Park, or catch a ball game at Wrigley Field, follow these tips and tricks that will make parking in Chicago a breeze, or use our interactive Chicago parking app to find parking in real time.
+Whether you’re planning to walk along Navy Pier, visit Millennium Park, or catch a game at Wrigley Field, these tips will help make parking in Chicago easier.
+You can also use our interactive Chicago parking app for real-time spot availability.

 General Chicago Street Parking Rules: